Quality Blended Course Review

 2. The syllabus includes the following Provost-required course information:

-1. Course title and number
+1. Course number, section, and name

 3. Credit hours